xenit-eu/helm-alfresco/README.md

 * Default: `2`
 * Description: The number of pods that will be running

+#### `acs.registry`

+* Required: false
+* Default: None
+* Description: The registry where the docker container can be found in

+#### `acs.repository`

+* Required: false
+* Default: None
+* Description: The repository of the docker image that will be used

+#### `acs.tag`

+* Required: false
+* Default: None
+* Description: The tag of the docker image that will be used

 #### `acs.image`

-* Required: true
+* Required: true if no acs.registry, acs.repository or acs.tag is provided
 * Default: xenit/alfresco-repository-community:7.2.0
-* Description: The repository of the docker image that will be used
+* Description: The repository of the docker image that will be used if you want to provide this with 1 parameter

 #### `acs.imagePullPolicy`